WhitakerLab/WhitakerLabProjectManagement/Maxine-Mackintosh/Weekly-Meetings.md

 * Now that I've had the go ahead from RA & AGI on the health policy paper to start compiling my new paper
 * Meet with SD to discuss what to do with my rejected paper
 * This week I want to finish Part 1 of my networks project (which is my sequence pattern mining bit)
 * Also, I have the PhDRUK event which should be nice

+KW: These all look awesome.
+Good luck, keep swimming.

 #### Where do you need help from Kirstie?